lmammino/loige.co/content/posts/2023-05-03_building_x86_rust-containers-from-mac-silicon/index.md

 - [QEMU](https://www.qemu.org/)
 - [RusTLS](https://github.com/rustls/rustls)

-The big caveat is that, I am not sure this is the best solution ever, but it's definitely "a solution".
+The big disclaimer is that, I am not sure this is the best solution ever, but it's definitely "a solution".
 If you have been through the same journey and you think there's something that can be improved, I'd love to hear that!
 After all, we are here to learn from each other, so do reach out [on Twitter](https://twitter.com/loige) or [in the comments below](#comments).

 ## The use case